 Working in Asian private banking comes with its share of downsides.
-Compliance pressures are growing, weaker players are bailing out of the industry and compensation remains lower than in investment banking.
+Compliance pressures are growing, weaker players have left the industry, and compensation remains lower than in investment banking.

 But while the ranks of private banks in Hong Kong and Singapore and littered with relationship managers who’ve made mid-career moves, achieving a successful shift isn’t easy.
 Here’s how to do it.

 You will need to instigate your career change over the long-term – banks now need a lot of convincing before they’ll hire you.
-“Pre-financial crisis, during the booming job market, lots of private banks in Asia experimented with their hiring, but most of these people weren’t successful,” says ex-private banker Liu San Li, now head of banking at BTI Executive Search.
+“Pre-financial crisis, during the booming job market, lots of private banks in Asia experimented with their hiring, but most of these people weren’t successful,” says Liu San Li, a former private banker, now a business partner at wealth management firm Avallis in Singapore.
 “Now many banks are super cautious about people without wealth management RM experience – they hire case by case.”

 Most investment bankers who’ve moved into wealth did so within their current firms – and more opportunities are opening up as banks like Credit Suisse prioritise cross-selling IB products to private clients in Asia.
 “Private banks with an investment banking arm, such as Goldman Sachs, J.P.
 Morgan, UBS, and Credit Suisse, are much keener on them compared with banks that don’t have an IB platform,” says Liu